Ernest Neve: Vaccine introduction

-Kangri-burn Cancer Treatment
+Kangri-burn cancer treatment

 Following Dr. William Elmslie's observation that Kangri-burn cancer was caused by constant irritation from the fire-baskets that people carried under their clothes, Ernest Neve pioneered surgical treatments for the cancer.
 Ernest tested the temperature to which the skin was exposed and found that it ranged between 150 °F to 200 °F. This led him to conclude that the heat was the primary factor in the causation of the cancer.
-From 1880-1930, more than 2,650 operations for epithelioma were performed in the Kashmir Mission Hospital and approximately 80 percent of the operations were for Kangri-burn cancer.
+From 1880 to 1930, more than 2,650 operations for epithelioma were performed in the Kashmir Mission Hospital and approximately 80 percent of the operations were for Kangri-burn cancer.
 In 1923, Ernest Neve reported the results of his success with the surgical treatment of Kangri-burn cancer in the British Medical Journal.
 He also published many articles and papers about the causes of and treatments for Kangri-burn cancer, including detailed descriptions of the operation.
 Some of his notable articles on this topic include "One Cause of Cancer as Illustrated by Epithelioma in Kashmir" and "Kangri-Burn Cancer" which were published in the British Medical Journal, as well as "Squamous-Celled Epithelioma due to Kangri Burn" and "The Causation of Cancer with Special Reference to Endocrine Influence" which were published in The Indian Medical Gazette.